Breakfast – the worst meal of the day for most

 - GD friendly low carb cereal

 - Porridge; the only breakfast cereal which is tolerated and for many, will become intolerable at some point.
 Try making with milk & cream or water, adding nuts & seeds with sweetener or agave nectar.
 Avoid adding fruit to porridge as this increases the amount of sugar needing to be processed.
 The best porridge oats are pinhead (steel cut) oats, these are oats in their natural form, as they have not been processed or stripped of the goodness and fibre.
 Avoid using processed oats like ReadyBrek, which are finely ground and rolled oats which are found in most shops.

 - Overnight chia seeds

-- GD friendly low carb nutty cereal (recipe at the bottom of this page)
+- GD granola (recipe at the bottom of this page)

 Breakfast things to avoid